vedang-joshi/vedang-joshi.github.io/_pages/about.md

 In the summer of 2021, I worked on epidemic spread for the Citrus Huanglongbing disease using stochastic methods.
 I also worked on how road networks act as potential vectors for plant pathogen dispersal.
 Both projects were based at the [University of Cambridge](https://plantepidemics.github.io).
 In the summer of 2020, I worked on gene essentiality in mitochondrial protein-protein interaction networks at [Imperial College London](https://www.imperial.ac.uk/biomathematics-group/).

 In my spare time, I enjoy reading crime fiction and medical thrillers.
 I love travelling and meeting new people and have travelled across Europe, through South East Asia and North America.
 I'm a Silver and Gold [Duke of Edinburgh Award](https://www.dofe.org/about/) holder and have hiked extensively in the Western Ghats, India; Dartmoor in Devon; Brecon Beacons, Wales and in the Lake District, Northern England.
+More recently, I'm planning on obtaining a scuba diving licence through the [University of Portsmouth Sub-Aqua Club]{https://www.upsac.co.uk/}.